meherazhosensiam/AureonOS/BUILD.md

 # Building AUREON OS

 This document explains how to build the AUREON OS ISO from source.
+> **Note:** I am suggesting you do all the work as a root user So you don't have to face any permission issue and you don't have to type sudo every time
 ## System Requirements

 Recommended build machine: